tomhiskey/personal-site-11ty/posts/i-rebuilt-my-website-the-hard-way.md

 Glitch was so easy and fun - it seems like such a great way to try things.

-## 3 - Get Visual Studio Code to build a static site
+## 3 - Get Visual Studio Code and work out git stuff

 It was time to delve into the murky (for me) world of code editors and Terminal.
 So I got Visual Studio Code, which everyone seems to be using (I'm sure that's not true).